stephencweiss/stephencharlesweiss.com/content/blog/2019-05-27/add-word-to-macos-dictionary.md

 Here’s how to do that on MacOS:

-1. Either right click in the body of the document you’re typing or look for the “Edit” menu in the top bar.
+1. Either right click in the body of the document you’re typing or look for the "Edit" menu in the top bar.
 2. Kick things off with running the spell check (`⌘ + ;`)
-3. Then open up the spell checker window with “Show Spelling & Grammar” (`⌘ + :`)
+3. Then open up the spell checker window with "Show Spelling & Grammar" (`⌘ + :`)
-4. Make sure you’ve spelled it the way you want it, then click “Learn”
+4. Make sure you’ve spelled it the way you want it, then click "Learn"

 That’s it!
 Now, not only will there be no red squiggly line, but auto-correct won’t jump in to change your sentence!